Space Invaders: Growth of industry

 Space Invaderss success is considered a watershed moment for the Japanese video game industry.
 Parish called Space Invaders Japan's first "hit game".
-Whittaker remarked that the game was the start of Japanese developers obtaining market success, a trend that culminated in the country's dominance of the industry in mid-1980s.
 Martin Picard, a scholar of Japanese culture, called the game's release the turning point for the Japanese video game industry, which led to the global spread of the country's gaming creativity.

 Numerous publications pointed to the game's success as a catalyst for the video game industry's growth.
 Electronic Gamess editors called Space Invaders the impetus behind video gaming becoming a rapidly growing hobby in 1981 and "the single most popular coin-operated attraction of all time."
 Edge staff ascribed the shift of games from bars and amusement arcades to more mainstream locations, such as restaurants and department stores, to Space Invaders; by the end of the 1970s, arcade games began appearing in hotel lobbies, airports, and convenience stores.
 Writing for IGN, Levi Buchanan attributed the launch of the "arcade phenomenon" in North America in part to the title.
-Whittaker credited Space Invaders with ending the video game crash of 1977 and ushering in the golden age of video arcade games.
 Staff for Game Informer magazine considered it, along with Pac-Man, one of the most popular arcade games for tapping into popular culture and generating excitement during the golden age of arcades.
 Benj Edwards of 1UP.com wrote that Space Invaders demonstrated video games could compete against the major entertainment media at the time: films, music, and television.